certilremy/moncash_ruby/readme.md

 What you really need to make your first payment?

 [Click here to go to the moncash website](https://sandbox.moncashbutton.digicelgroup.com/Moncash-business/Login)
 Create your free business account.
-If you stuck please take a look at this doc https://sandbox.moncashbutton.digicelgroup.com/Moncash-business/resources/doc/MC-Business.pdf
+If you get stuck please take a look at this doc https://sandbox.moncashbutton.digicelgroup.com/Moncash-business/resources/doc/MC-Business.pdf

 Now you get your ``'client_id'``  and your ``'secret_id'``.
 Please the document below should help you on how to generate them do not ignore it, They are very important for our next step.
 You don't need to care about token expiration, Generate token, API endpoint, and token serialization.
 We handle them for you.
 Just complete the form and grab your ``'client_id'`` and ``'secret_id'``.